JKSKHTN/WatMap/README.md

 - Public message boards can be dangerous both in the era of COVID and strangers in general

 ## What it does
+WatMap is a localized, virtual marketplace only for University of Waterloo students, who can post services that they offer for other students.
+For example, one student can offer tutoring services, and WatMap allows other students to find and utilize those services.
+Other examples can include renting out suits, selling art, teaching/tutoring, and more.
+This allows students to earn a side income without having to work a part time job.

 ## How we built it
 We used Javascript, including React, Bootstrap  and JSX for the frontend, and connected with the Firebase API.
 For storing the user data we used Firebase Firestore, used Firebase Auth for authentication, and stored images on firebase storage.
 For our map, we used Google Maps API.